QUICK GUIDE TO CONTENTS

 Information We Collect Automatically

-We also automatically collect your IP address or other unique identifier (“Device Identifier”) for each computer, mobile device, technology or other device (collectively, “Device”) you use to access the Service.
+We also automatically collect the internet protocol ("IP") address or other unique identifier ("Device Identifier") for each computer, mobile device, technology or other device (collectively, "Device") you use to access the Service.
 A Device Identifier is a number that is automatically assigned to your Device when you access a web site or its servers, and our computers identify each Device by its Device Identifier.

 Our Service uses several different technologies to collect Usage Information, including Device Identifiers.
 These may include, without limitation: